Qlik-PE/ImmersionDay/content/Lab/index.en.md

 - This will help during S3 setup.

-Go back to Qlik Replicate and Fill in following from End Point Configurations
+Go back to QCDI and Fill in following from End Point Configurations

 - Bucket Name: " YOURBUCKETNAME"